ExecSam/SkipCut-Chrome-Extension/README.md

 4. Click "Load unpacked" and select this folder.

 ## Usage
 - On youtube.com, hover over a thumbnail or open a watch page.
-A SkipCut button appears in the bottom-right (thumbnails) or near the player controls (watch page).
+A SkipCut button (red circle with a white right arrow) appears in the bottom-right (thumbnails) or near the player controls (watch page).
 - Click the button to open the same video on SkipCut.
 The extension will try to auto-fullscreen the embedded player.

 ## Notes
+- The icon is embedded as an inline SVG (no external image files needed).
 - Fullscreen may require user gesture depending on browser policy.
 The script retries for several seconds and falls back to clicking the YouTube fullscreen control if available.
 - Works on `youtube.com`, `m.youtube.com`, and `youtu.be`.